 2. Learning how to get a photograph right

 To find an affordable camera is not a huge task today, and that has made photography not a difficult task today.
-For starters, practise taking pictures from different angles and in different lightings with your camera, and over a certain period you will realise what will work in your favour and what will not.
+For starters, practice taking pictures from different angles and in different lightings with your camera, and over a certain period, you will realize what will work in your favor and what will not.
 You could even refer to shoots on the internet to make your shoots similar to them.

-Once you start taking pictures from different angles, lighting and distance you will realise how to make a complete picture of your subject.
+Once you start taking pictures from different angles, lighting, and the distance you will realize how to make a complete picture of your subject.
 This is essential for the purpose of doing a landscape painting or a portrait painting.
-Blurry images or over saturated images will have a negative impact on your painting, because you would want to do the colours in the same way and the end product won’t be a good one.
+Blurry images or over-saturated images will have a negative impact on your painting because you would want to do the colors in the same way and the end product won’t be a good one.